17sushmita/dsalgo/README.rst

 **CONTRIBUTION**
 =====================
-anyone can contribute to dsalgo package following these `contribution guidelines`_
+Anyone can contribute to dsalgo package following these `contribution guidelines`_

 **CONTRIBUTION GUIDELINES**
 ==============================
-* appropriate title and details should be present while making pull request. follow `submission template`_.
+* Appropriate title and details should be present while making pull request. follow `submission template`_.

 ---------------------------

 **CODE OF CONDUCT**
 ====================
-* any available issue that is not assigned to someone is subject to be assigned on first come first serve basis. if the assigned person remains inactive for 72 hours issue will be reassigned to someone else.
+* Any available issue that is not assigned to someone is subject to be assigned on first come first serve basis. if the assigned person remains inactive for 72 hours issue will be reassigned to someone else.
 * PR is subject to mark invalid in case it is found inappropriate. (don't try to spam)

 --------------------------